david-wei-01001/LLM-Robotics/README.md

 - BarController.cs, Utilities.cs code for moving objects and LLM prompt

 # Setup Requirements
-- Create a Google Cloud account
+- Create a Google Cloud account at https://cloud.google.com/vertex-ai?hl=en
 - Go to Asset/Scripts/AIHttpClients.cs/MyRegion
 - Change the PROJECT_ID to your project ID
 - Modify MODEL_ID and QUERY based on your needs